-With the constant advances in digital modelling technology, it's becoming increasingly easy for just about anybody to plug a guitar into their DAW via a simple interface and record high-quality sounds.
+With the constant advances in digital modelling technology, it's becoming increasingly easy for just about anybody to plug a guitar into their DAW via a simple audio interface and record high-quality sounds.

 Even built-in software modellers like Guitar Rig; widely available plugins like AmpliTube and Slate Digital/Scuffham S-Gear; or something as inexpensive as a secondhand first-generation Line 6 POD can produce results that will easily exceed an indifferently mic'd amp and speaker.